 "Working as an undergraduate student on the CHANAS project has been a fascinating first-hand look into research development, data collection and working with student participants,” says Nicole Yeomans ’22, a nutrition: dietetics major.
 “From being one of the survey participants to working in the labs during the screening process, I’ve developed a greater appreciation for research and the value of longitudinal data collection.”

-Before CHANAS, not much data existed on the health and nutrition of college students between the ages of 18-24, a transitional time when many young adults leave home.
+Before CHANAS, not much data existed on the health and nutrition of college students between the ages of 18 and 24, a transitional time when many young adults leave home.
 It’s also a key time, says Morrell, for developing habits that can influence health for decades to come.

 The information from the survey has been shared with UNH Dining, which prioritizes healthy eating, and Healthy UNH, which provides health and wellness resources to the UNH community, to give both groups an idea of the health status and health risk factors that exist among the student population.